 Q2.
 Is KVM actually the operating system which has the hypervisor inbuilt in the kernel?

 Ans: The KVM hypervisor is a type 1 hypervisor that comes with the kernel.
 It is installed on top of a BM and top of that applications are run in the VM, so no operating system is required in case of a KVM.

-- To know more on KVM, please check Here.
+- To know more about KVM, please check Here.

 Q3.
 How come BM billing will stop on stop state?

 - Standard (BM & VM)